talwrii/twitter-exodus/readme.md

 ## Reasons not to leave twitter

 * People assert that big tech and its advertises are too influenced by certain ideas
-* Musk has expressed views regarding free speech that you may agree with with
+* Musk has expressed views regarding free speech that you may agree with
+* Our world has choices you can do what you want...

 ## You don't need to fully leave